 A simple, effective approach to self-care and stress-relief

-With the news contributing to growing stress levels, there’s an increased focus on self-care.
-Online searches related to the subject have been prominent over the last year, according to Google Trends, with people seeking solace in better sleep, exercise, therapy or massage.
+With the news contributing to growing stress levels, there’s an increased focus on self-care, with people seeking solace in better sleep, exercise, therapy or massage.

-Yoga instructor Amanda Bell-Tardif (Personal Fitness Trainer ’09) turns to meditation as part of her self-care routine.
-She practices it for 15 minutes every morning and evening, sitting and focusing on her breathing and how her body feels.
+Yoga instructor Amanda Bell-Tardif (Personal Fitness Trainer ’09) turns to meditation as part of her own self-care routine.
+She practises it for 15 minutes every morning and evening, sitting and focusing on her breathing and how her body feels.

 “It’s amazing to realize the connection between stress and your well-being,” she says.
 “My meditation practice helps me stay in check with my physical [body].”
 She credits meditation and yoga for helping her recover from an eating disorder when she was younger.